Whoistolu/my_ruby_practice/README.md

 # ruby-checks

-I built various Ruby projects in this repository
+I built various baic Ruby projects in this repository

 ## Built With